lianhub/day/README.md

 # Redaktilo

-jerery-Redaktilo allows you to find, insert, replace and remove lines using an editor-like object.
+v1-Redaktilo allows you to find, insert, replace and remove lines using an editor-like object.

 *Because your code too needs an editor to manipulate files*.